Volatile Organic Compound Concentration Limits for Certain Products Regulations - Alternative compliance options

 Permit – Technical or Economic Non-Feasibility

-This permit provides temporary relief from regulation requirements on the concentration or emissions potential when the regulatory limits come into effect.
+This permit provided temporary relief from regulation requirements on the concentration or emissions potential when the regulatory limits came into effect.
+Note that new applications cannot be approved for this permit type.

-To apply for this permit, manufacturers and importers must provide:
+To apply for this permit, manufacturers and importers needed to provide:

-This permit allows the regulated parties to continue manufacturing and importing a product for the duration of the permit under conditions set out by the Regulations.
+This permit allowed the regulated parties to continue manufacturing and importing a product for the duration of the permit under conditions set out by the regulations.

-This permit must be applied for in advance of the limits coming into effect on January 1, 2024, for all product categories except disinfectants, which come into effect on January 1, 2025.
-This temporary permit is valid up to 2 years and can be renewed only once for up to another 2 years.
-The request for renewal must be submitted 90 days prior to expiry.
+This permit needed to be applied for in advance of the limits coming into effect on January 1, 2024, for all product categories except disinfectants, which came into effect on January 1, 2025.
+This temporary permit was valid up to 2 years and could be renewed only once for up to another 2 years.
+A request for renewal needed to be submitted 90 days prior to expiry.
 Additional guidance and criteria for assessment of the application are provided in the application form.

 Permits issued – Technical or Economic Non-Feasibility